-Catholic Migration Services represents low-income New Yorkers living in Brooklyn or Queens free of charge.
+Catholic Migration Services represents low-wage workers in all five boroughs free of charge.
 The Línea Laboral, our hotline providing workers’ rights information and assistance is open to all residents of New York.
 An initial consultation does not guarantee legal representation by Catholic Migration Services.

 Workers’ Rights Project